threatcode/threat-vm/README.md

 They can be bundled together in a 7z archive with the option `-z`.

 There is also a `rootfs` type: this is not an image.
-It's simply a Kali Linux root filesystem tree, without the kernel and the bootloader, and packed in a `.tar.gz` archive.
+It's simply a Threat Linux root filesystem tree, without the kernel and the bootloader, and packed in a `.tar.gz` archive.
 The main use-case is to reuse it as input to build an OS image, and it's not meant to be used outside of the build system.

 ### Caching proxy configuration

 When building OS images, it is useful to have a caching mechanism in place, to avoid having to download all the packages from the Internet, again and again.
 To this effect, the build script attempts to detect known caching proxies that would be running on the local host, such as `apt-cacher-ng`, `approx` and `squid-deb-proxy`.
-Alternatively, you can setup a [local mirror](https://www.kali.org/docs/community/setting-up-a-kali-linux-mirror/).
+Alternatively, you can setup a [local mirror](https://www.threatcode.github.io/docs/community/setting-up-a-threat-linux-mirror/).

 To override this detection, you can export the environment variable `http_proxy` yourself.
 However, you should remember that the build happens within a QEMU Virtual Machine, therefore `localhost` in the build environment refers to the VM, not to the host.